Optimizing against Infeasible Inclusions from Data for Semantic Segmentation through Morphology

 \subsection{Datasets}

-\PAR{Cityscapes.} We have used the dataset Cityscapes~\cite{18}.
-It is a driving dataset, containing various outdoor images of various cities in Europe.
-The dataset contains 2975 train images and fine annotated images.
-500 validation train images and fine annotated images and 20k train-coarse annotation images (weakly annotated).Several hundreds of thousands of frames were acquired from a moving vehicle during the span of several months, covering spring, summer, and fall in 50 cities, primarily in Germany but also in neighboring countries.
-Adverse conditions are recorded.
+\PAR{Cityscapes.} Cityscapes~\cite{Cordts_2016_CVPR} is a driving dataset.
+The dataset has 19 classes and includes 2975 training, 500 validation, and 1525 test images with fine annotations and 20000 additional coarsely annotated training images.

-\PAR{ADE20K.} We have used the dataset ADE20K~\cite{20}.
-It was earlier used in ImageNet scene parsing challenge 2016.
+\PAR{ADE20K.} We have used the dataset ADE20K~\cite{zhou2019semantic}.
 There are 150 classes and diverse scenes with 1038 image-level labels.
-The dataset is divided into 20K/2K/3K images for training, validation and test set.
+The dataset is divided into 20K, 2K, and 3K images for training, validation, and testing, respectively.

-\PAR{ACDC.} We have used the dataset ACDC~\cite{29} (The Adverse Conditions Dataset with Correspondences for Semantic Driving Scene Understanding). it is a dataset consists of driving scenes under adverse conditions like fog, night, rain and snow.
-It has 19 classes similar to the Cityscapes~\cite{18} dataset.The dataset is divided into 1600 train set, 406 validation set and 2000 test set.
+\PAR{ACDC.} The ACDC dataset~\cite{Sakaridis2021ACDC} consists of driving scenes under adverse conditions such as fog, night, rain, and snow.
+It has the same 19 classes as Cityscapes.
+The dataset is divided into 1600 training, 406 validation, and 2000 test images.